aiidateam/aiida-core/docs/source/topics/workflows/usage.rst

 Since no output nodes are returned, the ``WorkFunctionNode`` node will have no outputs and the value returned from the function call will be an empty dictionary.

-.. _working_workchains:
+.. _topics:workflows:usage:workchains:

 Work chains
 ===========

-The :ref:`basic concept of the work chain<concepts_workchains>` has been explained elsewhere.
+The :ref:`basic concept of the work chain<topics:workflows:concepts:workchains>` has been explained elsewhere.
 This section will provide details on how a work chain can and should be implemented.
 A work chain is implemented by the :py:class:`~aiida.engine.processes.workchains.workchain.WorkChain` class.
 Since it is a sub class of the :py:class:`~aiida.engine.processes.process.Process` class, it shares all its properties.
-It will be very valuable to have read the section on working with :ref:`generic processes<working_processes>` before continuing, because all the concepts explained there will apply also to work chains.
+It will be very valuable to have read the section on working with :ref:`generic processes<topics:processes:usage>` before continuing, because all the concepts explained there will apply also to work chains.

-Let's continue with the example presented in the section on the :ref:`concept of workchains<concepts_workchains>`, where we sum two integers and multiply the result with a third.
+Let's continue with the example presented in the section on the :ref:`concept of workchains<topics:workflows:concepts:workchains>`, where we sum two integers and multiply the result with a third.
 We provided a very simple implementation in a code snippet, whose generated provenance graph, when executed, is shown in :numref:`fig_work_chains_provenance_add_multiply_workchain_full`.
 For convenience we copy the snippet here once more: